 In this series, I’m exploring the influence of white supremacy culture on tech (and broadly, professional) culture, following Kenneth Jones and Tema Okun’s list of characteristics as a guide.
 Here’s the introduction and the full series so far.

-Let’s talk about the fifth element of white supremacy culture: only one right way.
+Let’s talk about the sixth element of white supremacy culture: only one right way.

 Here’s the description of Only One Right Way, verbatim: